-B. Building height.

-- a) The height of the infill development shall not exceed the existing height of the development by more than 10%, as determined by the height of the existing rowhouses immediately adjoining each side of the lot, with accommodation for grade changes. {See Figure RDS-3: Coordinated Rowhouse Development Diagram.} - b) Where grade changes occur, the rhythm of building heights within the overall group must be maintained, giving the appearance of a generally uniform height.

-C. Roof form.

-a) Rowhouse infill development must match or complement the roof form of the group on the front facade.

-b) If certain architectural details are common to the roof design of the front facade of the rowhouse group, such as cornices or dormers, rowhouse infill development must include this in the roof design.

-D. Cornices.

-- a) Cornice heights must match or complement the cornices of the existing rowhouses immediately adjoining each side of the lot, with accommodation for grade changes. {See Figure RDS-3: Coordinated Rowhouse Development.} - b) Where grade changes occur, the rhythm of cornice heights within the overall group must be maintained. - c) If cornices within the rowhouse group encroach into the public right-of-way, the cornice of the infill development shall encroach no more than as established by the group. - d) Metal cornice covers are prohibited.
+- B. Building height. - a) Within 10' of the front façade of the infill development, the building height shall not exceed the height of the existing coordinated group by more than 10%, as determined by the height of the existing rowhouses immediately adjoining each side of the lot. {See Figure RDS-3: Coordinated Rowhouse Development.} - b) Where grade changes occur, the rhythm of building heights within the overall group must be maintained, giving the appearance of a generally uniform height. - c) Beyond 10' from the front facade of the infill development, the height limit is as permitted by zoning and the standards of this manual. - C. Roof form. - a) Rowhouse infill development must match or complement the roof form of the group on the front facade. - b) If certain architectural details are common to the roof design of the front facade of the rowhouse group, such as cornices or dormers, rowhouse infill development must include this in the roof design. - D. Cornices. - a) Cornice heights must match or complement the cornices of the existing rowhouses immediately adjoining each side of the lot, with accommodation for grade changes. {See Figure RDS-3: Coordinated Rowhouse Development.} - b) Where grade changes occur, the rhythm of cornice heights within the overall group must be maintained. - c) If cornices within the rowhouse group encroach into the public right-of-way, the cornice of the infill development shall encroach no more than the depth as established by the group. - d) Metal cornice covers are prohibited.